 If you've read our review and have purchased a Nintendo Switch for yourself, welcome!
 With our combined experience of thousands of hours spent with the Switch, we've compiled the following guide just for you, bringing the latest information and the best tips to the surface, as well as a few essential accessory and game recommendations.

-Since the launch of the Nintendo Switch in 2017, it has gathered a slew of new skills – although not as many as some were hoping for.
+Since the launch of the Nintendo Switch in 2017, the console has gathered a slew of new skills – although not as many as some were hoping for.

-It has online capabilities that are built-in nicely into some games like Rocket League and Mario Kart 8: Deluxe, but the Nintendo Switch Online app for your smartphone enhances the online experience with Splatoon 2.
+Online capabilities are built-in nicely into games like Rocket League and Mario Kart 8: Deluxe, but the Nintendo Switch Online app for your smartphone enhances the online experience with Splatoon 2.
 That said, building a party of friends is still a pain and voice chat is cumbersome compared to what's offered on other home consoles.

 The very same update also enabled the use of wired controllers.
 Which wired controllers, you ask?
 The Switch can detect Gamecube controllers via the Wii U accessory when plugged into one of its USB ports.

 The Switch's lack of apps, namely video streaming apps, is a sore topic of conversation for many.
-But Hulu was recently the first to hit Nintendo's eShop for the Switch.
-Expect Netflix and other popular services to follow suit, but Hulu users can enjoy streaming right now.
+But Hulu is currently on Nintendo's eShop for the Switch, and it seems unlikely Netflix and other streaming services won't follow eventually.

-Video streaming apps aren't the only ones coming, as synth-leader Korg has announced that its Korg Gadget music-production software will come to the Switch in the Spring of 2018.
+That's not all the peripheral software available on the console either.
+Synth-leader Korg also saw its Korg Gadget music-production software come to the Switch in Spring 2018.

 What's coming next?

-While Nintendo has focused on nailing 2017 (which it did with flying colors), the focus is now on 2018.
-It has a lot of work to do on its Nintendo Switch Online service, but perhaps more important is keeping the stream of games consistent.
+While Nintendo has focused on nailing the console's first year on the market (which it did with flying colors), the focus is now on continuing that momentum into 2019 and beyond.
+It has a lot of work to do on its Nintendo Switch Online service – it's odd not to have dedicated servers on the paid service – but perhaps more important is keeping the stream of games consistent.

 Proceed to check out the most essential tips to make you a Switch pro, and stay to get a look at the best accessories and games to complement your purchase.